Mailchimp is the 800 pound gorilla of email marketing providers but they aren’t a fit for all organizations.

 Universities, colleges, municipalities, franchises, fitness clubs and many other organizations have multiple departments.
 Lists and other data shouldn’t be shared across departments but operating a stand-alone account for each department is not practical.
 This can be achieved with sub accounts.

 With Envoke you can manage unlimited sub-accounts for any organization.
 Mailchimp only allows sub-accounts for agencies and franchises.
+Another reason to consider Envoke is a capable Mailchimp alternative.

 Both platforms include user roles to control what functionality each user can access.